South Sea Woman: Production

 The film was announced by Jack Warner in 1952.
 He wanted to make an action comedy in the vein of Two Arabian Knights.
 Frank Lovejoy was mentioned as a possible star and the film originally started in Hong Kong as opposed to Shanghai.

 Arthur Lubin was given the job of directing in August 1952 when the project was known as Sulu Sea.
+Lubin says the film was nly made because Lancaster owed the studio one more film.
+"I was little intimidated when I started the picture because I twas told that Burt was a very, very difficult man to deal with," said Lubin, "but I found him very pleasant."

 Burt Lancaster was then signed has star.
 He had a deal with Warner Bros for them to finance and distribute three movies of his Norma Productions.
 In return, Lancaster had to appear in some Warner Bros films of which this was one.
 Filming of Lancaster's next film, From Here to Eternity, had to be pushed back until Lancaster finished South Sea Woman.

 Chuck Connors was cast as Lancaster's friend.
 This led to Connors retiring from baseball.

 The movie was shot on the Warner Bros. backlot with some location work done on Catalina Island.

 The movie was also known as Sulu Sea, South Sea Paradise and The Marines Have a Word for It before Warners decided on South Sea Woman.

 Reception

-The New York Times reviewer Bosley Crowther called the film "a rip-snorting glorification of two United States Marines", with Lancaster doing his best "with all the muscle and charm at his command", but in the end, dismissed the effort as "a terrible lot of nonsense and, eventually, a fizzle as a show."
+The New York Times reviewer Bosley Crowther was unimpressed, calling the film "a rip-snorting glorification of two United States Marines", with Lancaster doing his best "with all the muscle and charm at his command", but ultimately dismissing the effort as "a terrible lot of nonsense and, eventually, a fizzle as a show."

-Diabolique magazine wrote that the film "needed to be in colour but is highly spirited fun, which benefits from Lancaster at his toothy, swaggering best."
+In 2019 Diabolique magazine wrote that the film "needed to be in colour but is highly spirited fun, which benefits from Lancaster at his toothy, swaggering best."

+Lubin said the original title was General Court Martial and that South Sea Woman "was not at all appropriate.
+It had nothing to do with Virginia Mayo...
+I don't think it was very successful."